-Market Risk Factors
+F&G Market Risk Factors

 Market risk is the risk of the loss of fair value resulting from adverse changes in market rates and prices, such as interest rates, foreign currency exchange rates, commodity prices and equity prices.
 Market risk is directly influenced by the volatility and liquidity in the markets in which the related underlying financial instruments are traded.
-We have significant holdings in financial instruments and are naturally exposed to a variety of market risks.
-We are primarily exposed to interest rate risk, credit risk and equity price risk and have some exposure to counterparty risk, which affect the fair value of financial instruments subject to market risk.
+F&G has significant holdings in financial instruments which are naturally exposed to a variety of market risks.
+They are primarily exposed to interest rate risk, credit risk and equity price risk and have some exposure to counterparty risk, which affect the fair value of financial instruments subject to market risk.

-Enterprise Risk Management
+F&G Enterprise Risk Management

 We place a high priority to risk management and risk control.
 As part of our effort to ensure measured risk taking, management has integrated risk management in our daily business activities and strategic planning.
 We have comprehensive risk management, governance and control procedures in place and have established a dedicated risk management function with responsibility for the formulation of our risk appetite, strategies, policies and limits.
-The risk management function is also responsible for monitoring our overall market risk exposures and provides review, oversight and support functions on risk-related issues.
-Our risk appetite is aligned with how our businesses are managed and how we anticipate future regulatory developments.
-Our risk governance and control systems enable us to identify, control, monitor and aggregate risks and provide assurance that risks are being measured, monitored and reported adequately and effectively in accordance with the following three principles:
+F&G's risk management function is also responsible for monitoring overall market risk exposures and provides review, oversight and support functions on risk-related issues.
+F&G's risk appetite is aligned with how its businesses are managed and how we anticipate future regulatory developments.

+F&G's risk governance and control systems enable us to identify, control, monitor and aggregate risks and provide assurance that risks are being measured, monitored and reported adequately and effectively in accordance with the following three principles: